Alex Verdugo Preview, Player Props: Red Sox vs. Astros

-Alex Verdugo -- batting .270 with three doubles, a home run, two walks and two RBI in his past 10 games -- will be in action for the Boston Red Sox against the Houston Astros, with Jose Urquidy on the mound, on August 23 at 8:10 PM ET.
+Alex Verdugo -- 2-for-5 with a double and an RBI in his last game -- will be in action for the Boston Red Sox versus the Houston Astros, with J.P.
+France on the mound, on August 24 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Astros.
+In his last game, he strung together two hits (going 2-for-5 with a double and an RBI) against the Astros.

 Alex Verdugo Game Info & Props vs. the Astros